fmaste/Haskell/doc/EvaluationStrategies.md

 strategies can produce different results for the same program, whereas in most functional languages the only output difference is its termination behavior.

-No wonder why Haskell/GHC try to stay true to theory.
+No wonder why Haskell and GHC try to stay true to theory.
 See [Type checker and type inference in action](doc/TypeCheckingAndInference.md) to get an idea of what it means for the usability of the language to be pure (no side-effects), non-strict and statically typed.